raju-a/testrail-api-webdriver/README.md

 # testrail-api-webdriver-java
-Api which is used to create runner and update the result for that runner in testrail , It provides the basic functionality to authenticate API requests, provides generic support for read and write requests.
+Api which is used to create runner and update the result for that runner in testrail , It provides the basic functionality to authenticate API requests.

 1. Environment setup